mainsail-crew/docs/docs/crowsnest/faq/common-issues.md

 ### camera-streamer on non Raspberry Pi systems

 camera-streamer has WebRTC support, but only on Raspberry Pi SBCs excluding the Pi 5.
-If you use it on a non Raspberry Pi system, you cannot use WebRTC.
+If you use it on a non Raspberry Pi system or a Pi 5, you cannot use WebRTC.

 ### Wrong URL or service in Mainsail